 Probiotics are one of the most popular natural remedies for C. difficile in kids.
 Probiotics are live bacteria that are found in yogurt and other fermented foods.
 They can help to restore the balance of good and bad bacteria in the gut, which can help to reduce the symptoms of C. difficile.

-Probiotics are available in supplement form, or they can be found in some yogurts and other fermented foods.
+Probiotics are available in supplement form or can be found in some yogurts and other fermented foods.

 Another popular natural remedy for C. difficile in kids is the use of probiotic enemas.
 Probiotic enemas are a type of enema that contains live bacteria.
 These enemas can help to flush out the bad bacteria from the gut, which can help to reduce the symptoms of C. difficile.

-Probiotic enemas are available in supplement form, or they can be made at home using probiotic yogurt.
+Probiotic enemas are available in supplement form or can be made at home using probiotic yogurt.

-There are a few other natural remedies that may be effective in treating C. difficile in kids.
+A few other natural remedies may be effective in treating C. difficile in kids.
 These include the use of herbs such as goldenseal and Oregon grape, as well as the use of probiotic-rich foods such as kefir and sauerkraut.

 In some cases, surgery may be necessary to treat C. difficile in kids.
-Surgery is typically only necessary if the child has a severe case of C. difficile and other treatments have failed.
+Surgery is typically only necessary if the child has a severe C. difficile and other failed treatments.

 If you suspect that your child has C. difficile, it is important to see a doctor as soon as possible.
-C. difficile can be a serious infection, and it is important to get treatment as soon as possible.
+C. difficile can be a serious infection, and getting treatment as soon as possible is important.

 3. Preventing stomach infections in kids